Multifidelity Deep Operator Networks For Data-Driven and Physics-Informed Problems: Introduction

-Previous work with PINNs has enabled multifidelity learning of functions with both data and physics-informed training \cite{penwarden2022multifidelity, jagtap2022deep, regazzoni2021physics}.
-This work can broadly be split into three categories: transfer learning, where the network is first trained for the low-fidelity data, then a correction is found to correct the low-fidelity output, simultaneous training, and consecutive training.
+Previous work with PINNs has enabled multifidelity learning of functions with both data and physics-informed training \cite{meng2020composite, lu2020extraction, penwarden2022multifidelity, jagtap2022deep, regazzoni2021physics}.
+This work can broadly be split into three categories: transfer learning, where the network is first trained for the low-fidelity data, then a correction is found to correct the low-fidelity output; simultaneous training; and consecutive training.
 Transfer learning can be trained with or without physics \cite{song2021transfer, de2020transfer, de2022neural}.
-The approaches in \cite{chakraborty2021transfer} and \cite{harada2022application} use transfer learning and a two-step training process to first enforce (approximate) physics, and then use a small amount of high-fidelity data to correct the trained PINN output.
+The approaches in \cite{chakraborty2021transfer} and \cite{harada2022application} use transfer learning and a two-step training process to first enforce (approximate) physics and then use a small amount of high-fidelity data to correct the trained PINN output.
 This process applies when the physics is either not known exactly or the cost to generate low-fidelity data with a solver is too high.
 In simultaneous training, \cite{meng2020composite} learns both the linear and nonlinear correlations between the low-fidelity and high-fidelity data, by simultaneously training the low- and high-fidelity networks.
 This method allows for problems with complex correlations between the two datasets \cite{meng2021fast}.
 Simultaneous training can also be applied successfully without physics \cite{meng2020composite, zhang2021multi}.
 In the consecutive training category, \cite{liu2019multi} trains three networks, two low- and high-fidelity physics-constrained neural networks and a third neural network to learn the correlation between the low- and high-fidelity output.
-We note that very recent work considers bifidelity data with DeepONets, however, the authors do not consider physics-informed losses, and learn only a linear correlation between the low- and high-fidelity data \cite{de2022bi}.
+We note that very recent work considers bifidelity data with DeepONets \cite{lu2022multifidelity, de2022bi}. \cite{lu2022multifidelity} considers several different architectures for multifidelity DeepONets, which allows the learned low-fidelity DeepONet to inform training of the high-fidelity DeepONet through input augmentation, where the low-fidelity output is used as an additional input for the high-fidelity DeepONet, and residual learning.
+The authors do not explicitly learn the linear and nonlinear correlations between the low- and high-fidelity datasets, nor do they consider physics-informed losses.